Si-GCG/sigenergy_projects/README.md

 1. Browse the folders for cards, templates, or hacks you need.
 2. Copy, tweak, and enjoy.
 3. Got improvements?
 PRs welcome!
+4. double check the names of your entities and edit as required.

 ## Why Sigenergy?